-- 102. Any employee who experiences reprisals related to: - a) disclosures pursuant to PIDA should submit a written complaint using the specified "Complaint of Reprisal" form to the Public Interest Commissioner.
+- 7.1.112 A key purpose of the Public Interest Disclosure Act (PIDA) and AGLC policy is the protection of employees from reprisals.
+Any adverse employment action taken against employees who seek advice about making a disclosure of wrongdoing, make a disclosure of wrongdoing, or who participated in an investigation into a disclosure of wrongdoing are protected under PIDA. - 7.1.113 Any employee who experiences reprisals related to: - a) disclosures pursuant to PIDA should submit a written complaint using the specified "Complaint of Reprisal" form to the Public Interest Commissioner.
 Reports of reprisals will be managed and investigated in the same manner as a disclosure. - b) disclosures of unethical conduct pursuant to AGLC policy should immediately inform the Vice President of HR.
-Reports of reprisals will be investigated and if found to have occurred, appropriate disciplinary and/or corrective action shall be taken according to AGLC policy. - 103.
-Employees not satisfied with the action taken regarding a report of reprisals related to a disclosure of unethical conduct may submit a written complaint directly to the CEO or the Chairperson, as appropriate.
-The CEO or the Chairperson, as appropriate, shall initiate the required follow up. - 104.
-PIDA has strong enforcement mechanisms and has created offences for: - a) a reprisal made in response to an individual that has made a disclosure - obstructing an investigation, knowingly withholding material information, destroying or falsifying records, making false or misleading statements to an investigator; or directing another person to do any of the same. - 105.
-Penalties include: - a) a fine of up to \$25,000 for first conviction - b) a fine of up to \$100,000 for subsequent convictions
+Reports of reprisals will be investigated and if found to have occurred, appropriate disciplinary and/or corrective action shall be taken according to AGLC policy. - 7.1.114 Employees not satisfied with the action taken regarding a report of reprisals related to a disclosure of unethical conduct may submit a written complaint directly to the CEO or the Board Chair, as appropriate.
+The CEO or the Board Chair, as appropriate, will initiate the required follow up. - 7.1.115 PIDA has strong enforcement mechanisms and has created offences for: - a) a reprisal made in response to an individual that has made a disclosure - b) obstructing an investigation, knowingly withholding material information, destroying or falsifying records, making false or misleading statements to an investigator; or directing another person to do any of the same. - 7.1.116 Penalties include: - a) a fine of up to \$25,000 for first conviction - b) a fine of up to \$100,000 for subsequent convictions